shelljs/plugin-open/README.md

 [![Travis](https://img.shields.io/travis/shelljs/plugin-open/master.svg?style=flat-square&label=unix)](https://travis-ci.org/shelljs/plugin-open)

-A [ShellJS](https://github.com/shelljs/shelljs) plugin for the `open()` command to open a file with its default application.
+A [ShellJS](https://github.com/shelljs/shelljs) plugin for the `open()` command to open a file (or URL) with its default application.

 This is designed to imitate the `open` command on Mac OS X. Here's the equivalent commands for other systems: